butschster/LaravelMetaTags/README.md

 ```

-#### Meta tags placements
+### Meta tags placements

-By default tags place to head placement.
+By default, tags place to head placement.
 You can specify your own placement and use ther all available methods.

 ```php